 Here is a summary of the main features.
-At the end of the post is a detailed description of the enzymes.
+See end end of this post for a detailed description of the enzymes.

-- According to USDA data, 21 century women eat less than men, also less protein, but more fruit and vegetables.
+- According to USDA data, 21 century women eat less than men, including less protein, and they consume more fruit and vegetables.

-- The formula compensates for the fact that many consume processed food that are low in natural enzymes.
-Research show many women lack digestive enzymes causing digestive problems.
+- The formula compensates for the habit of consuming processed food that are low in natural enzymes.
+Research show many women lack digestive enzymes which can cause digestive problems.

 - It contains high levels of 22 enzymes derived from plants, bacteria and fungus.
 The enzymes are composed to work in different parts of the gut containing different levels of acidity.